 Accept the Terms and Conditions and run Steam.
-Once the bootstrap is completed, log out and log in to Desktop account using ‘desktop’ as password.
+Once the bootstrap is completed, log out and log in to your Desktop account using ‘desktop’ as the password.

-Now, run ~/post_logon.sh and enter ‘desktop’ without commas as password.
-It will ask you to create recovery partition, press ‘y’ to proceed and you will have Steam OS installed on your PC.
+Now, run ~/post_logon.sh and enter ‘desktop’ without commas as the password.
+It will ask you to create a recovery partition, press ‘y’ to proceed and you will have Steam OS installed on your PC.

-Prior to installing the Steam OS, note that there aren’t much third-party applications and games supported by it.
-You also need to know that installing Steam OS on your machine will cause removal of any data available on your computer.
-Make sure to have a back-up!
+Prior to installing the Steam OS, note that there aren’t many third-party applications and games supported by it.
+You also need to know that installing Steam OS on your machine will cause the removal of any data available on your computer.
+Make sure to have a backup!